Live Chat Visual Assist Platform Pricing Documentation Security

 Element blocking

 Administrators designate page elements hidden from agents.
-Blocked content is excluded before encryption and never leaves the visitor's browser.
+Blocked content is excluded before encryption.

 Session lifecycle